starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

-This section refers to the common library's `common_dict <https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/common/dict.cairo>`_ module for working with user defined dicts, abstracting away Cairo's simulation of dictionaries as an array of read/write logs.
+This section refers to the common library's `common_dict <https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/common/dict.cairo>`_ module for working with user defined dictionaries, abstracting away Cairo's simulation of dictionaries as an array of read/write logs.

 ``dict_new()``